l3cube-pune/MarathiNLP/README.md

 ```
 Usage examples are provided in this demo <a href='https://colab.research.google.com/drive/1POx3Bi1cML6-s3Z3u8g8VpqzpoYCyv2q'> Colab </a>.

+[Update] We have released a new code-mixed Marathi-English unsupervised dataset MeCorpus and supervised datasets like MeSent, MeHate, and MeLID. <br>
-[Update] We have released new multi-domain Sentiment analysis dataset MahaSent-MD with 60k samples across four diverse domains.
+[Update] We have released a new multi-domain Sentiment analysis dataset MahaSent-MD with 60k samples across four diverse domains.
 A new sentiment analysis <a href='https://huggingface.co/l3cube-pune/marathi-sentiment-md'>model</a> is also released on HF.

 # L3Cube-MahaCorpus and Marathi BERT
-L3Cube-MahaCorpus a Marathi monolingual data set scraped from different internet sources.
+L3Cube-MahaCorpus is a Marathi monolingual data set scraped from different internet sources.
 We expand the existing Marathi monolingual corpus with 24.8M sentences and 289M tokens.
 We also present, MahaBERT, MahaAlBERT, and MahaRoBerta all BERT-based masked language models, and MahaFT, the fast text word embeddings both trained on full Marathi corpus with 752M tokens.
 The evaluation details are mentioned in our paper <a href='https://arxiv.org/abs/2202.01159'> link </a>
 ## Dataset Statistics